 Thanksgiving Lesson Plan Ideas and Activities

 No hand-traced turkeys here!
-Try these fun Thanksgiving activities with your elementary students.
+Try these fun Thanksgiving activities and lesson plan ides with your elementary students.
 The best part?
 They can all be tackled in person or remotely.

 1. Word Play